 This application finds the optimum (i.e. the cheapest) path from green tile to the red tile, where vertices are respresented as tiles, using A* pathfinding algorithm with various user-selectable heuristics.

-Explored tiles are colored green and the frontier is colored blue, both transparently.
+Explored tiles are colored in green and the frontier is colored in purple, both transparently.

 The cost of moving from one tile to another (i.e. the weight of the edge) is found by calculating the arithmetic mean of the weights of the two tile; if movement is diagonal, the average is multiplied with .
 The blocked tiles (colored with black) are impossible to pass through.
-Choose a tile type and use your mouse to change tile type.
+Choose a tile type from the menu on the right and move your mouse across the grid to change tiles' type.

 Click on Start button to initialize the engine; you cannot alter the tiles afterwards until you Stop the engine.
 You can click on Finish button to see the result immediately, or move a few steps forward to observe the execution of the algorithm.

 For admissibility, all of the heuristics assumes that all tiles have the default type.

 Chebyshev, also known as diagonal, distance is a metric defined on a vector space where the distance between two

 vectors is the greatest of their differences along any coordinate dimension.

 https://en.wikipedia.org/wiki/Chebyshev_distance (accessed on 21-Jul-2016)

 Euclidean distance, also known as "Pythagorean metric", is a metric where the distance between two vectors is the square root of the sum of square of the difference of their Cartesian coordinates.